 How you can help your local small businesses

 Ordering food delivery from local restaurants not only helps support small business owners but also allows them to keep more of their staff employed.
-According to The National Restaurant Association, by June 2020 anywhere from five to seven million restaurant workers could lose their jobs.

-Harrowing statistics such as these highlight another way you can directly support local restaurants and their employees: tip a little more than usual.
+Harrowing statistics such as these highlight another way you can directly support local restaurants and employees: tip a little more than usual.

 Of course, ordering delivery or tipping extra is not possible for all Americans.
-If you’ve been laid off or temporarily can’t work due to the Coronavirus, then you understandably can’t spend extra money on takeout and extra tips.
+If you’ve been laid off or temporarily can’t work due to the coronavirus, then you understandably can’t spend extra money on takeout and extra tips.
 But, if you’re still employed, consider paying it forward to the millions of Americans who don’t have the same options.

 It’s not just more costly for the customer.
 According to Craig, the change to their business has added roughly 10 percent to their overhead cost.
 He explained, “There is a higher overhead cost to run our business differently, but we’re not passing the cost off to the customer, so we’re having to suck up the additional cost to keep the business afloat during this time.”